danielnbarbosa/drlnd_collaboration_and_competition/README.md

 ## Installation

-#### Pre-requisites
-- Make sure you having a working version of [Anaconda](https://www.anaconda.com/download/) on your system.

 #### Step 1: Clone the repo
 Clone this repo using `git clone https://github.com/danielnbarbosa/drlnd_collaboration_and_competition.git`.
+Pre-compiled Unity environments for MacOS and Linux are included in this repo.

 #### Step 2: Install Dependencies
-Create an anaconda environment that contains all the required dependencies to run the project.
+Create an [anaconda](https://www.anaconda.com/download/) environment that contains all the required dependencies to run the project.

 ##### Mac:
 ```